 There are guardrails set up by the battlements at the top as well as a member of the crew that helps each visitor position themselves under the stone.
-Also, in the last year or so, the establishment that runs the visitations has teamed up with a company called Enva.
-This environmental company created a spray that will kill 99.9% of bacteria on the stone.

 **If you don’t feel comfortable kissing the blarney stone, you can still experience Blarney Castle and climb to the top.
 You’ll have an excellent view of the sites from the top, and it is still quite the experience whether you kiss the stone or not.

 Rock Close houses its own magical little garden.
 This is said to be the home of the Blarney witch.

 In this area, you’ll come across a Druid’s circle, a dolmen, a fairy glade, wishing steps, and many more enchanting finds.

 This is a great place to take the kids; they’ll love exploring the gardens and stones.

 You’ll want to wear comfortable clothing.
 Flat shoes are best, also ones that aren’t slippery as you’ll be walking up stone steps.